h-gokul/KFNet-study/Readme.md

   Having all dependancies installed,
   - check `PointCloudVisualization.ipynb` to visualize the point clouds.
-  - Check `OpticalFlowVisualization.ipynb` to visualize the optical flow
+  - Check `OpticalFlowVisualization.ipynb` to visualize the optical flow We modified the thresholding mechanism to reject outliers in point clouds.
+KFNet had a static thresholding  for outlier rejection using the uncertainity maps by default. we rewrote the function to do autothreshold based on the uncertainity maps.

+  We also modified the evaluation script to provide the process, measurment as well as the filtered states (point clouds)

 ## PnP RANSAC + NonLinear Optimization
   Having estimated the point clouds, we can solve for the camera poses using the Perspective-n-Point method with RANSAC and refinement by Non Linear Optimization, which uses a reprojection error based constraint.
 The dependancies for this section involve a different docker container using Ubuntu 20.04 which we provide [here](https://drive.google.com/drive/folders/1bBZqLPaWx7rn4LpaXmskTNUGgvuJthab?usp=sharing).
 Follow the below steps to obtain the pose estimates.